How to Propose a Course for the Core and/or Multicultural Curriculum

 There are different Curriculog processes for the following different types of proposals:

-Be sure that you select the correct Curriculog process for your proposal type!
-That will ensure appropriate routing for your proposal.
+Be sure to select the correct Curriculog process for your proposal type.
+This will ensure appropriate routing for your proposal.

-Additionally, please note that proposals are not reviewed until October 2021.
-If you launch a proposal significantly in advance of that month, your proposal may be sitting for a while before you hear anything.
+Additionally, please note that proposals are not reviewed until October.
+Keep this in mind when launching a proposal.
+If you launch a proposal significantly in advance of that month, your proposal may sit before you hear anything.
+If you launch a proposal late, it may not be reviewed in time for that academic year.